citusdata/citus_docs/develop/api_metadata.rst

   This table is a part of Citus Enterprise Edition.
 Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.

-The ``pg_dist_authinfo`` table holds authentication parameters that Citus nodes use to connect to one another.
+The ``pg_dist_authinfo`` table holds authentication parameters used by Citus nodes to connect to one another.

 +----------+---------+-------------------------------------------------+
 | Name     | Type    | Description                                     |